It used to be that blogs looked like blogs and websites looked like websites. You could easily tell blogs and websites apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-(This is a WordPress site!)
+(It’s a WordPress site!)

-Visit the Wappalyzer extension site here:
+Visit the Wappalyzer add-on site here:

 SpyBar